Follow these steps for metrics creation to improve your team’s sales performance!

 Data shows that when they are fair, performance reviews help employees accept negative outcomes easier.

-So before you do your yearly performance review (or are looking to improve for the year to come), here’s a few steps to follow:
+So before you do your yearly performance review (or are looking to improve for the year to come), here are a few steps to follow:

 “Your number one indicator will always be revenue gained,” shows Matt Leuschner, from Gopher Leads.